petermichaux/maria-emphasize/README.md

 Browser Support
 ---------------

 This implementation is very basic.
-I should work in all browsers ever made.
+It should work in all browsers ever made.

 Dependencies